euro-cordex/data-processing-guide/chapter__intro_cdo.md

 cdo runmean,30 -fldmean –yearmean scen_2010-2100 result_file

 ### Data masking
-o order to cut specific areas such as basins or countries from the data, there is a CDO command called ifthen.
+To order to cut specific areas such as basins or countries from the data, there is a CDO command called ifthen.
 This command needs a mask with zeros/ones at the same grid as the data.

 Usage: